erhant/crypto-notes/content/zkhack/5-zkEVM-and-zkID.md

 - **Physical**: Documents like Passport.
 Driver License.
 Diploma, and such.
 Mostly paper documents.
 - **Digital**: We can have three groups to consider in the digital identity world.
   - **Centralized Identities (Siloed)**: A separate email & password to login websites, one for each of them.
-  - **Federated Identities**: Uses don’t want a separate identity for each website, so they do this only once (e.g. Google, Facebook) and they use this to access websites.
+  - **Federated Identities**: Uses don't want a separate identity for each website, so they do this only once (e.g. Google, Facebook) and they use this to access websites.
   - **Self-Sovereign Identities**: Also known as Decentralized Identities, in this case the user has control over their own digital identity.
 They share this identity with others on request.
 This is more like the Web3.0 way of doing things.

 ## Triangle of Trust + Blockchain